sybrew/the-seo-framework/readme.txt

 				* "Twitter" - they only embed sharing links.
 	* **Removed:**
 		* Counters now only work with JavaScript enabled.
 In PHP, this added too much overhead as we were predicting and counting in code.
-		* Description excerpts are no longer added to categories from the latest post ID.
+		* Description excerpts are no longer added to categories based on the latest post ID.
 		* Open Graph, Twitter, and SEO plugins no longer disables certain functionality in the plugin.
 			* Instead, only a warning is shown on the settings page.
 			* We made this change as some users found this plugin to be broken when trying it out, while it was actually preventing conflicts when other plugins remained active.
 		* When a sitemap file or plugin is found, this plugin no longer removes its related settings.
 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
-		* AnsPress title compatibility, they handle this.
+		* AnsPress title compatibility, they handle this correctly.
 		* JetPack Open Graph compatibility checks, they handle this since 2016, and improved upon this since JetPack v6.4.
 		* Description output caching.
-It causes too much overhead, and it provides no benefit any more.
-In fact, it affects performance negatively.
+It causes too much overhead, and it provides no benefit any longer.
+In fact, it degrades performance.
 		* `noydir` robots meta tag.
 It's no longer used by any search engine.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.